Jake Dengler: Professional

 On January 13, 2020, Dengler signed his first professional contract, joining USL Championship club Loudoun United ahead of their 2020 season.
 Dengler was named to the bench on August 2, 2020, in a game against Philadelphia Union II, but never made an appearance for the club.

 Dengler joined NISA club Maryland Bobcats, making 23 appearances for the club and was named the club's Most Valuable Player.

 On January 28, 2022, Dengler signed with USL League One side South Georgia Tormenta.

 Dengler signed with the Harrisburg Heat of the Major Arena Soccer League on August 29, 2024.

 On December 16, 2024, it was announced that Dengler had signed with USL League One expansion club FC Naples as their third-ever player.
 He was named to the All USL League One second team for his great performance during the 2025 season.

+On 10 January 2026, Dengler transferred to USL League One expansion club Athletic Club Boise.